GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

   </figcaption>
 </figure>

-We are working hard on making the grass greener when it comes to advanced Fugu APIs.
+The Chromium team is working hard on making the grass greener when it comes to advanced Fugu APIs.
 By applying progressive enhancement in the development of my app, I make sure that everybody gets a good, solid baseline experience, but that people using browsers that support more Web platform APIs get an even better experience.